buddhist-uni/buddhist-uni.github.io/_content/monographs/children-of-the-days_galeano-edwardo.md

 > ... the days began to walk.
 And they, the days, made us.

-Three hundred and sixty five short vignettes of life across the ages.
+Three hundred and sixty-five short vignettes of life across the ages.